 Where modules contributing to an award of this University have been taken under the University's arrangements for collaborative programmes (i.e. programmes are offered jointly with other Universities and Institutions) these modules and the location of studies are identified in the transcript element of this supplement.

 7. CERTIFICATION OF THE SUPPLEMENT

-7.1 Date 7.2 Signature 7.3 Capacity are shown on the transcript element of this supplement
+7.1 Date 7.2 Signature 7.3 Capacity 7.4 Official stamp or seal are shown on the transcript element of this supplement